CafeVariomeUoL/cv-discovery-ui-new/docs/README.md

 ```

-### Queries over lists
+### Queries over arrays

 So far, we can query arbitrary nesting of JSON dicts.
-However, we also want to be able to extend our record to have a list of attributes, such as:
+However, we also want to be able to extend our record to have an array/list of attributes, such as:

 ```json
 {